 Who Menstruates?
 People Menstruate.

-Last week, J.K.
+Last summer, J.K.
 Rowling tweeted out an article that predicts the future of menstrual equality, health and hygiene in a post-COVID world.
-And while the article she posted is a must read (how do we prioritize menstruation and sanitary resources for everyone going forward?), Rowling seemed to fixate on one thing in particular: that the authors chose to title the article Creating a more equal post-COVID-19 world for people who menstruate.
+And while the article she posted is a must read (how do we prioritize menstruation and sanitary resources for everyone going forward?), the internet was abuzz for one reason.
+Rowling seemed to fixate on something in particular: that the author chose to title the article Creating a more equal post-COVID-19 world for people who menstruate.

 Rowling outlined the problem in her Tweet: ‘People who menstruate.
 I’m sure there used to be a word for those people.
 Someone help me out.
 Wumben?
 Wimpund?
 Woomud?’— doubling down on an often-thought (but incorrect) belief that only women get their periods.
 Still a little confused?
 That's okay!
 Read on to learn about who else gets their periods, and why it's important to use inclusive language when talking about menstruation.